-This concept is supported by other archaeological and paleoecological evidence.
-Numerous taphonomic studies of the faunal assemblage from Kanjera South have verified that hominins efficiently exploited small bovids and may have processed larger carcasses that were scavenged from carnivores (Ferraro et al., 2013; Oliver et al., 2019)(Ferraro et al., 2013; Oliver et al., 2019).
-Use-wear studies demonstrate that hominins carried out a variety of resource processing activities with stone artifacts at Kanjera South, including butchery and the processing of a variety of plants, including underground storage organs (USOs; Lemorini et al., 2014, 2019)(Lemorini et al., 2014, 2019).
+This attractractivness of Kanjera south is also supported by other archaeological and paleoecological evidence.
+Numerous taphonomic studies of the faunal assemblage from Kanjera South have verified that hominins efficiently exploited small bovids and may have processed larger carcasses that were scavenged from carnivores (Ferraro et al., 2013; Oliver et al., 2019).
+Use-wear studies demonstrate that hominins carried out a variety of resource processing activities with stone artifacts at Kanjera South, including butchery and the processing of a variety of plants, including underground storage organs (Lemorini et al., 2014, 2019).
 These studies suggest that hominins spent a great deal of time producing stone tools for a variety of tasks.
-Furthermore, the lithics included in this study were excavated from a 3 meter sequence suggesting that the patterns evinced by this study are the result of the repeated visitation by hominins over hundreds to thousands of years.
-This further attests to the influence of landscape structure on the foraging ecology of hominin tool makers and the formation of Oldowan lithic assemblages over the long term.
-In the future, it would be interesting to determine if there was something unique about the location of Kanjera South specifically or whether patterns reflect a more general attraction to the Homa Pennisula.
-However, substantial faulting in the region makes it difficult to place Kanjera South within a broader landscape context.

 While the notion that hominins directed their movement toward specific localities or ecotones has been suggested at other localities (e.g. Blumenschine et al. 2008, 2012), Kanjera South represents the earliest documented evidence of this pattern.
 This reinforces that notion that Oldowan stone tool-using behavior was strongly integrated into broader foraging strategies of Early Pleistocene hominins.
 It may be that this pattern of behavior, as has been suggested by Potts (1992), is synonymous with the appearance of the Oldowan.
-This could be tested by future landscape scale studies at the earliest localities such as Ledi Geraru and Gona (Braun et al. 2019; Stout et al. 2010(Stout et al., 2010; Braun et al., 2019)).
+This could be tested by future landscape scale studies at the earliest localities such as Ledi Geraru and Gona (Stout et al., 2010; Braun et al., 2019).

-The land-use pattern elucidated at Kanjera South also differs from other Oldowan sites in scale.
-The pattern described at Koobi (Braun et al., 2008b, p.
-200)Fora (Braun et al. 2009) suggests that hominins directed their movements across paleogeographic settings at a scale of hundreds of meters.
-At Olduvai Gorge, the directed movement toward riparian woodlands is thought to have occurred over a scale of 5 kilometers ((Blumenschine et al., 2008, 2012)Blumenschine et al. 2012).
+The land-use pattern elucidated at Kanjera South also differs from younger Oldowan sites in scale.
+The movement pattern described at Koobi Fora (Braun et al., 2008b) suggests that hominins directed their movements across paleogeographic settings at a scale of hundreds of meters.
+At Olduvai Gorge, the directed movement toward riparian woodlands is thought to have occurred over a scale no greater than 5 kilometers (Blumenschine et al., 2008, 2012).
 The data presented here imply that a pattern of directed movement occurs at a scale of at least 10-13 kilometers for non-local materials.
-This is an interesting distinction because Kanjera South is the only site from this time frame situated in an open grassland (Plummer et al., 2009b)(Plummer et al., 2009).
-Modern humans tend to travel farther and more frequently in open arid environments than those that live in more closed habitats (Kelly, 2007; Burnside et al., 2012)(Burnside et al., 2012)Savanna-adapted chimpanzees from Fongoli, Senegal also possess a larger home range and practice fission-fusion less frequently (Pruetz and Bertolani, 2009).
-(Pruetz and Bertolani, 2009)In this respect, the increased scale of land-use pattern at Kanjera South may provide further evidence of the adaptive flexibility of Oldowan hominins in open environments.
+This is an interesting distinction because Kanjera South is one of the few sites from this time frame situated in an open grassland (Plummer et al., 2009b).
+Modern humans tend to travel farther and more frequently in open arid environments than those that live in more closed habitats (Kelly, 2007; Burnside et al., 2012).
+Savanna-adapted chimpanzees from Fongoli, Senegal also possess a larger home range and practice fission-fusion less frequently (Pruetz and Bertolani, 2009).
+In this respect, the increased scale of this structured land-use pattern at Kanjera South may further attest to the adaptive flexibility of Oldowan hominins open environments.

 The influence of land-use on Oldowan production strategies